awesome-pro/neon-website/content/docs/community/contribution-guide.md

 ## Diagrams and screen captures

-Neon uses Figma to create diagrams.
+Unique uses Figma to create diagrams.

 If you're interested in updating or adding a diagram, please open a GitHub issue with your suggestions.
 Please include a draft, if possible.
 You can use a tool like [tldraw](https://www.tldraw.com/) to create a draft.

 If possible, please take screen captures on a high resolution monitor (UHD/4K).
 Screen captures should be unaltered (no borders or special effects).

-Diagrams and images are stored in the `/public/docs` directory in the Neon website repository.
+Diagrams and images are stored in the `/public/docs` directory in the Unique website repository.
 The directory location of the diagram or image under `public` mirrors the location of the file that includes the diagram or image, as shown below:

 Example file structure: